 Corallorhiza maculata (Spotted Coralroot) - photos and description

 General: Native orchid with stems varying in colour from red to flesh-coloured (most common) to yellow.
 This plant lacks chlorophyll and does not photosynthesize.
-It instead uses specific fungi in the soil to tap into tree roots to derive sugar.
+It instead uses specific fungi in the soil to derive sugars from the roots of other plants.

 Sometimes can be found in large clumps, 50+ stems.